When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Most e-bike kits come with throttles.
 There are different types of throttles available: The most common type is a thumb throttle.
 These are easy to fit on the handlebar and allow for the electric motor to be used independently if the pedal assist.

-It should be noted that it is unwise to use throttles on long, steep hills (unless you motor is very powerful) as the extra load can cause heat build up and result in controller or motor failure.
+It should be noted that it is unwise to use throttles on long, steep hills (unless your motor is very powerful) as the extra load can cause heat build-up and result in the controller or motor failure.

 These are nearly always provided with e-bike kits.
-They function as an auxiliary safety measure to cut the power.
+They function as an auxiliary safety measure to cut power.
 Fitting these is a matter of personal preference.
-On torque sensing systems they are not necessary, but with more powerful motors that have a throttle control, it maybe wise to have them fitted just in case the throttle sticks open.
+On torque sensing systems they are not necessary, but with more powerful motors that have a throttle control, it may be wise to have them fitted just in case the throttle sticks open.

 There are sensors available for hydraulic brakes, these work by sticking a magnet to the brake lever and aligning the sensor so that when the brakes are pulled in the magnet moves away from the sensor and cuts the motor out.
-In my experience these kinds of sensor can be difficult to fit on certain brakes and are also prone to getting knocked out of alignment.
+In my experience, these kinds of sensors can be difficult to fit on certain brakes and are also prone to getting knocked out of alignment.

 If you really feel you need the cut-off sensors, it would be worth buying a complete set of special hydraulic brakes with the sensors fitted.
 These will add to the cost of your build but will give you a much cleaner, more professional finished product.

 8. Wiring Harness

 This is basically a wiring loom that connects various components, usually from the handlebar back to the controller.